 Living with pulmonary arterial hypertension (PAH) can make everyday tasks and activities challenging.
-PAH can affect many aspects of day-to-day life, such as getting around, showering, and sleep.
+PAH affects many aspects of daily life, from basic activities like getting around and showering to more complex situations like traveling by air.
+Understanding pulmonary hypertension self-care strategies is essential for managing the condition effectively.

-Members of myPHteam often seek advice for managing daily life with PAH.
+Members of myPHteam often seek advice on how to live with pulmonary hypertension.
 “Tired … every day.
 Suggestions?” one member asked.
 “Every day is a struggle,” another member wrote.

-Fortunately, there are some hacks that can help people with PAH throughout their daily lives.
-This article offers some of those tips including tried-and-true advice from other myPHteam members.
+Fortunately, there are some tips that can help people with PAH in their daily lives.
+This article offers some of those suggestions, including tried-and-true advice from others who are living with PAH.

 PAH can have a significant impact on physical mobility, a topic myPHteam members frequently discuss.
 Some members find using a walker makes shopping and other daily activities easier.